 Sudden Emergency Doctrine in NC

-NC's sudden emergency doctrine can excuse a driver's negligent reaction to an unexpected crisis.
-When it works, when it fails, and how insurers use it.
+NC's sudden emergency doctrine excuses a driver's negligent reaction to a genuine, unforeseeable crisis.
+Learn when it fails, how to investigate medical emergency claims, and the DMV restriction rule.

 The Bottom Line